sig-gis/SEPAL-CEO/docs/module-4.rst

 Exercise 4.1.
 Sample design and stratification
 -----------------------------------------------

 Stratified random sampling is an easy to use, easy to understand, and well supported sampling design (for more information, see Olofsson et al. 2014.
 Good practices for assessing accuracy and estimating area of land change, Remote Sensing of Environment 148, 42-57).
 With stratified random sampling, each class (e.g. land use, land cover, change type) is treated as a strata.
-Then, a sample is randomly taken from each sample, either in proportion to area, in proportion to expected variance, or in equal numbers across strata.
+Then, a sample is randomly taken from each strata, either in proportion to area, in proportion to expected variance, or in equal numbers across strata.

 We will use the SEPAL SAE-Design tool.
 You will upload your classified map and set some basic parameters, then the SAE-Design tool will generate a set of stratified random points that are placed in each of the different land cover classes represented in your map.
 The number of points in each class will be scaled to the area each class covers in the map.
 The total sample size, the number of points used to validate the map will depend on your expected overall accuracy.
 Be sure to log these choices as part of your documentation (Module 5).